metcalsr28/jisho-cli/README.md

 # Purpose of fork
 The purpose of this fork is to add to this project functionality similar to https://github.com/eagleflo/jisho.
 I'm not a rust developer but I have significant experience programming in low level languages and will in all likelihood be able to figure it out.
+Upon inspection several important QoL fixes have already been done.
+I'll go ahead an create a release version and a modified PKGBUILD.

 # Jisho (cli)
 A very simple cli tool to look up Japanese words using jisho.org's API